physical-computation/sunflower-embedded-system-emulator/README.md

 	git pull --recurse-submodules
 	git submodule update --remote --recursive

+Checkout master branch and take each submodule out of the "Detached HEAD" state:

+	git submodule foreach git checkout master

 # Installation instructions
 Read the manual (sunflowersim-manual-and-cover.pdf) if you can.
 Dependencies: Building the simulator depends on GNU awk (`gawk`), on the GNU version of `bison`, and the GNU version of sed, so install them.